 \subsection{Metrics}

 Since there is no automated metric for 4D generation, we evaluate TC4D with a user study.
+We refer to Sec.~3 of the appendix for additional CLIP score evaluations.
 The method is compared quantitatively and qualitatively to a modified version of 4D-fy~\cite{bahmani20234d}.
 That is, we animate the output of 4D-fy by rigidly transforming it to follow the same trajectory as used for TC4D.
+We further compare to the concurrent work DreamGaussian4D~\cite{ren2023dreamgaussian4d} in Sec.~3 of the appendix.
 In total we provide comparisons using 33 scenes generated from different text prompts, and we conduct an extensive ablation study on a subset of these text prompts.
-We note that text-to-4D generation remains a computationally expensive procedure; our evaluation uses a similar number of text prompts as previous work (e.g., 28~\cite{singer2023text}, or 17~\cite{bahmani20234d}).
+Our evaluation uses a similar number of text prompts as previous work (e.g., 28~\cite{singer2023text}, or 17~\cite{bahmani20234d}).

 We recruit a total of 20 human evaluators and show the evaluators two video clips generated using the same text prompt with TC4D and 4D-fy.
 We ask the evaluators to specify their overall preference and their preference in terms of appearance quality (AQ), 3D structure quality (SQ), motion quality (MQ), motion amount (MA), text alignment (TA) (see the supplement for the detailed protocol for the study).
 The results of the user study are shown in Table~\ref{tab:results} and we include further details in the supplement.
-Each row of the table reports the percentage of evaluations which ranked T4CD over 4D-fy or the ablated approach, \ie, a percentage above 50\% indicates T4CD is preferred.
+Each row of the table reports the percentage of evaluations that ranked T4CD over 4D-fy or the ablated approach, \ie, a percentage above 50\% indicates T4CD is preferred.
 Statistically significant results ($p<0.05$) are indicated based on a $\chi^2$ test.